snowplow/documentation/src/pages/statement-of-support.md

 ## Version Support

-Unless otherwise stated in your contract, we provide official support for the currently recommended stack and two preceding stacks as defined in our [product description](https://snowplow.io/snowplow-bdp-product-description/).
-The currently recommended versions of components can be found on our [public technical documentation](https://docs.snowplow.io/docs/pipeline-components-and-applications/version-compatibility-matrix/latest-version-compatibility-matrix/).
+Unless otherwise stated in your contract, we provide official support for software that’s either in its latest version or a version released within the last 18 months (rolling).
+You can find the current versions of components [here](https://docs.snowplow.io/docs/pipeline-components-and-applications/versions/).

 ### Try Snowplow & Open Source